numbbo/coco/docs/bbob-largescale/functions/source/index.rst

-rotational transformation :math:`\mathbf{Q}`; then a scaling transformation :math:`\mathbf{\Lambda}^{10}`; then a rotational transformation :math:`\mathbf{R}`; then a translation by using the vector :math:`\mathbf{x}^{\text{opt}}` to get the relationship :math:`\mathbf{z} =  \mathbf{Q}\mathbf{\Lambda}^{10} \mathbf{R}(\mathbf{x} - \mathbf{x}^{\text{opt}})`; and finally
-a translation on objective space by using :math:`\mathbf{f}_{\text{opt}}` to obtain the final function in the testbed:
+rotational transformation :math:`\mathbf{Q}`; then a scaling transformation :math:`\mathbf{\Lambda}^{10}`; then a rotational transformation :math:`\mathbf{R}`; then a translation by using the vector :math:`\mathbf{x}^{\text{opt}}` to get the relationship :math:`\mathbf{z} = \mathbf{Q}\mathbf{\Lambda}^{10}\mathbf{R}(\mathbf{x} - \mathbf{x}^{\text{opt}})`; and finally a translation in objective space by using :math:`\mathbf{f}_{\text{opt}}` to obtain the final function in the testbed:

 .. math::
     f_{13}(\mathbf{x}) = f_{\text{raw}}^{\text{Sharp Ridge}}(\mathbf{z}) + \mathbf{f}_{\text{opt}}.

-There are two reasons behind the use of transformations:
+There are two reasons behind the use of transformations here:

-(i) provide non trivial problems that can not be solved by simply exploiting some of their properties (separability, optimum at fixed position...) and
+(i) provide non-trivial problems that cannot be solved by simply exploiting some of their properties (separability, optimum at fixed position, ...) and
-(ii) allow to generate different instances, ideally of similar difficulty, of a same problem.
+(ii) allow to generate different instances, ideally of similar difficulty, of the same problem by using different (pseudo-)random transformations.

-Rotational transformation is one type of linear transformation which is used to avoid separability and coordinate system independence.
+Rotational transformations are one type of linear transformation which is used to avoid separability and coordinate system independence in the test functions.
 The rotational transformation consists in applying an orthogonal matrix to the search space: :math:`x \rightarrow z = \textbf{R}x`, where :math:`\textbf{R}` is an orthogonal matrix.
 While the other transformations used in the ``bbob`` test suite could be naturally extended to the large scale setting due to their linear complexity, the rotational transformation has quadratic time and space complexities.
-Thus we need to reduce the complexity of this transformation in the large scale setting.
+Thus, we need to reduce the complexity of this transformation in the large scale setting to make benchmarking experiments in significantly larger dimensions possible.

 Extension to large scale setting
 --------------------------------
-Our objective is to construct a large scale test suite such that the cost of function call is acceptable while preserving the main characteristics of the original functions in the ``bbob`` test suite.
-To this, we will replace the full orthogonal matrices of the rotational transformations which are very expensive in large scale setting, with another orthogonal transformation that has (almost) linear complexity: *permuted orthogonal block-diagonal matrices* ([AIT2016]_).
+Our objective is to construct a large scale test suite such that the cost of a function call is acceptable with the dimensions of interest while preserving the main characteristics of the original functions in the ``bbob`` test suite.
+To this end, we will replace the full orthogonal matrices of the rotational transformations, which would be too expensive in our large scale setting, with another orthogonal transformation that has (almost) linear complexity: *permuted orthogonal block-diagonal matrices* ([AIT2016]_).

-Specifically, the matrix of rotational transformation :math:`\textbf{R}` (similar to :math:`\textbf{Q}`) will be represented as:
+Specifically, the matrix of a rotational transformation :math:`\textbf{R}` will be represented as:

 .. math::